 Swimming

-Alternatively, if you’re travelling and staying near beaches, or are lucky enough to live by the sea permanently – you know what to do!
+Alternatively, if you’re traveling and staying near beaches, or are lucky enough to live by the sea permanently – you know what to do!

 Climbing